nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to a folder of your choice to store data from your WorkBook.

-4. Using your terminal, navigate to the folder where you placed your `jar` file and start WorkBook by running: `java -jar WorkBook.v1.3.1.jar`. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
+4. Using your terminal, navigate to the folder where you placed your `jar` file and start WorkBook by inputting: `java -jar WorkBook.v1.3.1.jar` in your terminal. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>